SPACE RADIATION

 A description of the model can be found in the scientific article "A ready-to-use galactic cosmic ray model", Matthiä, Daniel, et al., Advances in Space Research 51.3 (2013).

-We offer a 14 day free trial with ongoing subscriptions starting from $100 per month and supported by a Service Level Agreement.
+We offer reliable, scalable, and convenient web API access to the above models and data sources, with a 14 day free trial and ongoing subscriptions starting from $100 per month and covered by a Service Level Agreement.

 diagram of the van allen belts aka trapped radiation fields - models of which can be accessed using our web apis